Crohn’s Disease Care in Dubai: Assessment and Treatment Discussion

 - Rectal Bleeding

-Diagnostic Tests & Procedures
+6. Diagnostic Tests and Procedures

-- Hydrogen & Methane Breath Test (SIBO)
+- Hydrogen & Methane Breath Test

 - Capsule Endoscopy